What types of mammals can I see?

 Giant otters or ariranha’ (Pteronura brasiliensis), grow as big as a man, inhabiting the lagoons of Amazonia.
 Although also on the endangered list, they are fairly commonly seen by anglers.
 They forage in groups and won't hesitate to let you know, by splashing and barking, just how unhappy they are to have you invading their territory.
 A smaller species of otter, locally called ‘lontra’ (Lutra longicaudis) is very widespread and also often sighted.

 On the Banks - Anglers can also see two species of armadillo, including the Amazon giant, ‘tatu’.
 Two species of anteater are found in Amazonia.
 The giant anteater (Myrmecophaga tridactyla) is totally terrestrial and its smaller cousin (Tamandua tetradactyla) is mostly arboreal.
-Closely resembling small wild pigs, peccaries (Tayasu tajasu) roam Amazonia in small herds of twenty or so individuals.
+Peccaries (Tayasu tajasu) roam Amazonia in small herds of twenty or so individuals.
 They can occasionally be seen rooting at rivers edge or even swimming in the river.
+The larger white-lipped boar roams in much larger herds.
 Three species of Amazon deer or ‘viado’ (Mazama sp./Odocoileus virgineanus), the raccoon-like ‘coatimundi’ (Nasua nasua) , bush ‘dogs’ (Speothos venaticus) and the 'Tayra,' (Eira barbara) a Labrador retriever-sized, mink-like member of the weasel family, also often treat the visitor with a sighting.